neurohub/neurohub_documentation/Publishing_Zenodo_through_Github.md

-﻿# Publishing to Zenodo through Github			September 2019
+﻿# Publishing to Zenodo through Github

 1. Log in to Zenodo with your Github account.